Justin01Wu/others/aws/aws.md

 - The IAM users by default cannot change their password.
 The root owner or IAM administrator needs to set the policy in the password policy page, which should allow the user to change their password.
 - The statement is the main element of the IAM policy and it is a must for a policy. <img src="aws/Aws_permissionPolicy.png">
 - The root user can customize login url <img src="aws/customized_sign-in_Link.png">
+- The account alias must be unique across all Amazon Web Services products.
 - It is a recommended rule that the root user should grant the least privileges to the IAM user or the group.
 The higher the privileges, the more problems it can create.
 - The only recommended use case for the bucket ACL is to grant write permission to the Amazon S3 Log Delivery group to write access log objects to your bucket.
    Please see [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-alternatives-guidelines.html)